Find work in Basel with this guide on the current job market, shortage occupations, Swiss work permits, and where to look for jobs in Basel.

 - Sign up to professional networking sites such as LinkedIn and keep your details updated; there are jobs in Basel on LinkedIn, too.

 - Contact the Basel Chamber of Commerce as they may organize networking events for professionals.

 - Find like-minded people through a Basel Meetup group or start your own group.

 Tips for applying for a job in Basel

 You can read more about how to write a Swiss-style CV and prepare for an interview in Switzerland in Expatica’s guide to applying for a job in Switzerland.
 In addition, tips for applying for jobs in Basel include:

-- When you apply for a job in Basel, your employer will expect you to send in a comprehensive, polished and very professional application dossier, tailored to the specific job.
-This should contain your CV, a covering ‘motivational’ letter and copies of any relevant educational certificates and employment references.
-If applying by email, make sure everything is attached logically and files are clearly labelled.
+- When you apply for a job in Basel, your employer will expect you to send in a comprehensive, polished, and very professional application dossier, tailored to the specific job.
+This should contain your CV, a covering motivational letter, and copies of any relevant educational certificates and employment references.
+If applying by email, make sure everything is attached logically and files are clearly labeled.